ISEA student essay contests promote academic excellence in our Iowa public schools.

 Education professionals change lives.
 They nurture.
 They inspire.
 They challenge.
 Now Iowans have the opportunity to say thank you.
 If there’s a professional educator who’s changed your life or the life of your child, why not nominate him or her for the Excellence in Education award?
 It’s a recognition program sponsored by the Iowa State Education Association to honor Iowa’s everyday heroes–the ones who demonstrate excellence every day for their students or schools.
 The winner receives a check for $1,000.
 Thank an education professional today!
 For more information, contact Jean Hessburg.
 Nomination period is January 15 through March 1.

 The Sue Wiele Retired Distinguished Service Award is the highest honor given to an Iowa retired member in recognition of contributions to public education and community including political action, community organizing, mentoring and volunteering to help meet educator and community needs.

 H.O.
 Maxey was an educator and long-time leader in ISEA.
 He believed the association should give back to the communities we serve and, to demonstrate that, started food bank drives at the NEA Representative Assembly and ISEA Delegate Assembly.
 To continue H.O.’s efforts and recognize local associations that give back to their communities, the H.O.
 Maxey Community Spirit Award was established by the ISEA Executive Board in 2009.

-The ISEA president and executive director will review the nominatons and select the H.O.
+The ISEA president and executive director review the nominations and select the H.O.
 Maxey Community Spirit Award winners.
-Awards will be presented at the annual ISEA Summer Conference.
+Awards are presented at the annual ISEA Summer Conference.
 Please provide printed summaries as well as supporting documents or exhibits that demonstrate the following:

 Any local association is eligible to nominate itself or be nominated by another individual or association, using the ISEA Annual Awards Program Nomination Form cover sheet.